 "They weren't playing what was on the music sheets, they were playing what was in the air." - Ken Kesey

-I will contact you to sign a release before this “Wake Up To Find Out” collection is published.
-It is my intention to give everyone submitting a story used in the final draft of the book a free copy of the published book.
+If your submission is chosen I will contact you to sign a release before this “Wake Up To Find Out” collection is published.
+Everyone submitting a story gets a fabulous holographic sticker.
+If your submission is selected for the final draft you will get a FREE copy of the published book.

 Without love in the dream it'll never come true.

 1. Tell a powerful story illuminating your connection to psychedelics and Grateful Dead.
 Your story should be told from your perspective.
 The story also needs to be a true story.
-It needs to convey the same energy and vibration as a song, or a show, or a moment on the Golden Road.
+It needs to convey the same high vibration energy as your favorite song, or a favorite show, or a favorite moment on the Golden Road.

 3. The story should start “in the action” and draw in the reader.
 Do not start your story with an introduction about what you are going to say, or end with a concluding paragraph about what you just said.
-Type it in the box below or copy and paste and enter.
+Just let it rip!
+It's EASY to submit - type it in the box below, or copy and paste, and enter.

 4. Speak from the heart.
 Many people tell personal stories for the first time when they are writing it down, and they find it to be a cathartic and a productive experience.
+You are a psychedelic Deadhead.
 Recall the unbridled passion you felt when you decided to ditch work or school for Tour.
+Recall that moment you knew EVERYTHING is connected.
 THAT’S the feeling!

 5. A story written in the first person is powerful.

 An example can be seen in my Thank You Plant Medicine interview on this site.
 This example has a mix of setting up the feel of the story, conversation, internal dialogue, etc. And is told in the moment the story is happening.